 COMMUNICATION SCIENCES AND DISORDERS

-The Communication Sciences and Disorders program fosters a unique and unified approach to clinical education and innovative research opportunities, and cultivates collaborative relationships with community, regional, national, and global partners.
+The Communication Sciences and Disorders Department fosters a unique and unified approach to clinical education and innovative research opportunities, and cultivates collaborative relationships with community, regional, national, and global partners.

 Information Sessions/Open Houses